-Navigating professional relationships within the workplace can be difficult, especially when it comes to working with complicated clients.
-It may not be ideal to terminate a client-company relationship, however, it might be necessary.
-Knowing what signs to look for within the relationship can help to determine whether or not they’re worth keeping as a client.
+Navigating professional relationships within the workplace can be difficult, especially when it comes to working with challenging clients.
+It may not be ideal to terminate a customer-company relationship, however, it might be necessary because of nightmare clients.
+Knowing what signs to look for within the relationship can help to determine whether or not they’re worth keeping for the long term.

 Is Firing a Customer Ever Okay?

-If a business abides by the old saying “the customer is always right,” then they may find it difficult to ever cut off any professional relationships.
-However, some customers intend to be angry, dissatisfied, or otherwise unreasonable, despite a business’s best efforts.
-Directing more energy towards these customers may actually detract from the experience of other customers, employee morale, and ultimately your bottom line.
+If a business abides by the old saying “the customer is always right,” then they may find it difficult to ever cut off any professional relationships or work with clients.
+However, some customers intend to be angry, dissatisfied, or otherwise unreasonable, despite a business owner’s best efforts.
+Directing more energy towards these bad clients may actually detract from the experience of other customers, dream clients, employee morale, and ultimately your bottom line.

 “It is actually immature to spend all the energy to satisfy someone who does not intend to be happy.
 It is important to address the requirements of hundreds and thousands of other regular clients, and also show solidarity with the employees,” says Caru Singh, Founder of Zooki, in an article on why customers aren’t always right.